FAQ - Employment Equity/Equal Opportunity

 How do I determine if I have a valid discrimination complaint?

-Individuals wishing to determine which policy/procedure applies to them should view the Complaint and Action Guidelines Table.
+Individuals wishing to determine which policy/procedure applies to them can view the Interim CSU Discrimination Policy.

-If you have further questions regarding Campus or CSU policies on discrimination, harassment and retaliation, please contact the Director of Equal Opportunity at 805-756-1400.
+If you have further questions regarding campus or CSU policies on discrimination, harassment, and retaliation, please contact the Director, Civil Rights & Title IX/DHR Administrator at 805-756-6770 or crco@calpoly.edu.

 Is there a policy on amorous/sexual relationships with students?

 It is Cal Poly’s policy that faculty members or other instructional staff shall not initiate, pursue, or be involved in any amorous or sexual relationships with any student whom they evaluate or supervise by virtue of their teaching, research, or administrative responsibility.
-Contact the Director of Employment Equity at 805-756-6770
+Contact the Director, Civil Rights & Title IX/DHR Administrator at 805-756-6770.

 Resolution on Amorous Relationships (AS-471-96/SWC)